-The same course as GRE 277-278, but designed for upper-division students who wish to take it as either an upper-division New Testament book study or an upper-division departmental elective.
+The same course as GRE 277-278, but designed for students who wish to take it as either an upper-division New Testament book study or an upper-division departmental elective.
 Extra readings and written assignments will be given based on the particular books being translated.
 Prerequisites: GRE175, 176.
 Three hours each.

 A study of the prophecy of Isaiah against its historical52 background with special consideration of the messianic prophecies.
 Prerequisites: BIB 111, 142; concurrently with 277 or 278.
 Three hours.

 A synthesizing course which deals with the relationship between the Old Testament and the New Testament, including issues of methodology in studying OT themes, issues of continuity and discontinuity for the Christian believer, and current trends in the study of the Old Testament.
 Prerequisites: BIB 372 and one OT book study or instructor’s permission.
 Three hours.